Downton Abbey: Ratings

 The first episode of Downton Abbey had a consolidated British audience of 9.2 million viewers, a 32% audience share—making it the most successful new drama on any channel since Whitechapel was launched on ITV in February 2009.
 The total audience for the first episode, including repeats and ITV Player viewings, exceeded 11.6 million viewers.
 This was beaten by the next episode, with a total audience of 11.8 million viewers—including repeats and ITV Player views.
 Downton Abbey broke the record for a single episode viewing on ITV Player.

 The second series premiered in Britain on 18 September 2011 in the same 9 pm slot as the first series, with the first episode attracting an average audience of 9 million viewers on ITV1, a 34.6% share.
 The second episode attracted a similar following with an average of 9.3 million viewers.
 In January 2012, the PBS premiere attracted 4.2 million viewers, over double the network's average primetime audience of 2 million.
 The premiere audience was 18% higher than the first series premiere.

 The second series of Downton Abbey gave PBS its highest ratings since 2009.
 The second series averaged 5.4 million viewers, excluding station replays, DVR viewings and online streaming.
 The 5.4 million average improved on PBS first series numbers by 25%.
-Additionally, episodes of series two have been viewed 4.8 million times on PBS's digital portal, which bests series one's online viewing numbers by more than 400 percent.
+Additionally, episodes of series two have been viewed 4.8 million times on PBS's digital portal, surpassing the online viewing numbers of series one by more than 400 per cent.
 Overall, Downton Abbey-related content has racked up more than 9 million streams across all platforms, with 1.5 million unique visitors, since series 2's 8 January premiere.
 In 2013, Downton Abbey was ranked the 43rd most well-written TV show of all time by the Writers Guild of America.